Click to Call: (248) 283 - 7000

 It’s natural to feel anxious or even frightened over what might happen when you’re charged with a prescription drug offense.
 Thankfully, you can ease that stress by hiring an experienced Oakland County drug crimes attorney with J. Dallo of Dallo Law, P.C..
 He can step in and help you through every phase of the process from the initial arrest to a possible trial.
 With his skills, resources, and dedication, attorney Dallo can build a formidable defense against your charges.

-Call Dallo Law, P.C. today at (248) 283-7000 to set up your first consultation free of charge.
+Call Dallo Law, P.C. today at (248) 283-7000 to set up your first consultation of charge.
 Dallo Law, P.C. accepts clients throughout the greater Oakland County and Macomb County area including Birmingham, Bloomfield Hills, Sterling Heights, Rochester, Rochester Hills, Romeo, Novi, and Clinton Township.

 Information Center: